dishant26201/Vocab-Buddy/README.md

 # Vocab-Buddy

- Vocab Buddy is a simple, free, and ad-free word quiz app that is designed to help users exercise/improve their vocabulary for globally recognised English proficiency exams.
+ Vocab Buddy is a simple, free, and ad-free word quiz app that is designed to help users improve their vocabulary for globally recognised English proficiency exams.
 Users can create custom vocabulary quizzes with exam specific words for 8 different testing systems and choose from 10 difficulty levels.

  # Features